iota-community/X-Team_IOTA_Streams/.github/ISSUE_TEMPLATE/x-team-initiative-goal.md

 ---
 name: X-Team Initiative Goal
-about: Standardize X-Team Goal definitions
+about: Standardize X-Team Goal definitions; Priority goes from A to C (high to low)
 title: "[GOAL]"
 labels: goal
 assignees: ''